mdondrup/alphafold/README.md

 Current status: Compiling OpenMM for ROCm/OpenCL with CMake works.
 Most tests pass

+This is the result of make test with --nodes=1 --ntasks=8 --gpus-per-node=4 --exclusive
 ```
 98% tests passed, 3 tests failed out of 135